 STRICTLY EMBARGOED UNTIL 00:01 ON FRIDAY 20 SEPTEMBER

-COASTAL PROJECT IN CUMBRIA GETS £2.4 MILLION BOOST
+COASTAL PROJECT IN DORSET GETS £2.4 MILLION BOOST

-• Activities centre in Whitehaven to benefit from Government investment
+• Coastal project in Bournemouth and Poole to benefit from Government

 • Coastal Communities Fund plays key role in boosting prosperity as part